ddaydroid/QuickBox/README.md

 > ### :loudspeaker: Heads up!
 Though his script is valid for both VPS & Dedicated Environments, please be advised the it's support is limited on OpenVZ environments due to lack of kernel control.
-If you are installing on OpenVZ quotas may not work.
+If you are installing on OpenVZ quotas and additional hooks may not work.

 #### You must be logged in as root to run this installation.